 - When configuring a hypervisor connection, saved credentials are mandatory for enabling data collection from the virtualization layer.
 Additionally, all ControlUp users need to save the same service account credentials in their credentials store in order to enable data collection from the hypervisors.
-For more information, please refer to the Connect to the Virtualization Infrastructure section.
+For more information, refer to the Connect to the Virtualization Infrastructure section.

-Sharing Credentials between ControlUp Users
+Share Credentials between ControlUp Users

-Your saved credentials are stored securely in your Windows user profile directory and are accessible solely using your own Windows user account, even when using shared configuration or when copying your ControlUp settings to another user.
+Your saved credentials are stored securely in your Windows user profile directory and are accessible solely using your own Windows user account, even when using shared configuration or copying your ControlUp settings to another user.

 In version 7.1 we have introduced Shared Credentials Store - ControlUp now allows to manage credentials centrally so all authorized users can use shared credentials sets.
-This enables for a more streamlined management of credentials and a quicker onboarding process for new ControlUp users which does not require them to know the service usernames and passwords.
+This enables more streamlined management of credentials and a quicker onboarding process for new ControlUp users which does not require them to know the service usernames and passwords.

 ControlUp Monitor and Saved Credentials